Stuff your bins right this holiday season

 Follow these 12 top recycling tips and help us make this a great recycling Christmas!

-#3 - On the look-out for Christmas present ideas?
-Why not buy a gift voucher or experience.
-No packaging, less waste, fabulous gift ideas.
+#3 - Need Christmas present ideas?
+Why not buy a gift voucher, experience or promise to do something nice for someone instead.
+There is no packaging, less waste, fabulous gift ideas.

 Which Christmas packaging items can and can't be recycled?

-#4 - Presents mean packaging and a lot of packaging is recyclable.
-Cardboard and paper packaging is good to go into your recycling bin!
+#7 - Lots of online shopping?
 If we recycled all the card packaging consumed at Christmas it would save enough energy to light 340 Blackpool Illuminations!
-Flatten all your cardboard to not fill your blue bin too quickly.
-If you have excessive amounts of cardboard this can be taken to your local recycling centre.
+Flatten all your cardboard before putting in your recycling bin or take it to your local Household Recycling Centre.

 Don't forget to recycle your bottles and cans this Christmas